 - Get on intra-city bus numbers; 11, 13, 36 or 39

 The bus stop is located literally outside of the tourist info center so you won’t miss it at all.
 The bus fare cost 1300KRW ($1.10USD) and takes about 10 to 15 minutes to reach Paldamun Gate.
-The bus numbers are clearly marked on the bus’s digital display at the head and side of the bus.
+The bus numbers are clearly marked on the bus’s digital display at the front and side of the bus.

-I sat on a seat on front of the bus and had a good view of the road and streets ahead.
+I sat on a seat in front of the bus and had a good view of the road and streets ahead.
 The ride from Suwon Station to Paldamun Gate was enjoyable.
 The city definitely had a different vibe compared to Seoul.
 There weren’t any tall buildings or skyscrapers in sight.
 Suwon turns out to be quite a nice charming city and much bigger than I initially thought.

 About 15 minutes later I saw Paldamun Gate up ahead and got ready to get off.
-I don’t remember but I think there was an automated voice message on the bus announcing each stop.
+I don’t remember exactly but I think there was an automated voice message on the bus announcing each stop.
 Anyways, once you see Paldamun Gate you know it’s time to hop off.

-I basically went on my good old instinct.
+I basically went on my good old instincts.
 So far it’s never failed me and I found a section of town well known for its farmer’s Market Yeongdong Market (수원 영동시장) and Jidong Market (지동시장).

-After walking around the markets briefly it was a good time to whip out the map and take a good look at where to go next.
+After walking around both markets briefly it was a good time to whip out the map and take a good look at where to go next.
 It was interesting to see that right in the middle of Hwaswong Fortress is a town.
 And surrounding the town are walls and a small mountain called Paldalsan.
 And Suwoncheon Stream runs right through the center of the fortified town.